ithacaxyz/odyssey-examples/chapter1/simple-7702/README.md

 Imagine a DeFi protocol that wants to enable gas sponsoring for its users, to improve the UX of their product.
 To do this, Alice can authorize a smart contract which will allow the protocol to broadcast the message on Alice's behalf and sponsor gas for her transaction.

 [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702) paths the way for account abstraction, which will revolutionize on-chain user experience.
 This EIP introduces a new transaction type, allowing an Externally Owned Accounts (EOAs) to function like a smart contract.
 This unlocks features such as gas sponsorship, transaction bundling or granting limited permissions to a sub-key.
-Essentially the way it works is that we can associate smart contract byte code with an EOA account, the EOA can then temporarily act like a smart contract.
+Essentially the way it works is that we can associate smart contract bytecode with an EOA account, allowing EOA to act like a smart contract.

 This example will walk you through how EIP-7702 can be used to submit a transaction via delegate.